Benefit Counseling / Medicare Open Enrollment

 Medicare Open Enrollment 101

-Get the 101 version of open enrollment by watching this video with AAACAP benefits counselors and AGE of Central Texas.
+Get the 101 version of open enrollment by watching this video with AAACAP benefits counselors put on for an AGE of Central Texas workshop.

 Newly Medicare eligible seniors